-Check the network cable connector-

-Ensure that the network cable connector is firmly connected to the connector on the computer and the network wall jack.
-Check the network lights on the network connector-
+Check the network cable connector - Ensure that the network cable connector is firmly connected to the connector on the computer and the network wall jack.

-A green or red-orange status light indicates that the network connection is active.
-If this status light is not lit, try replacing the network cable.
-The amber light indicates that the network adapter driver is loaded and the adapter is detecting activity.
+Check the network lights on the network connector - Green indicates that the network connection is active.
+If the status light is not green, try replacing the network cable.
+Amber indicates that the network adapter driver is loaded and the adapter is detecting activity.

-Restart the computer-

-Try to log on to the network again.
+Restart the computer - Try to log on to the network again.

-Contact your network administrator-

-Verify that your network settings are correct and that the network is functioning.
+Contact your network administrator - Verify that your network settings are correct and that the network is functioning.